orangeduck/Cello/README.md

 To build the just run `make`

-To build the tests run `make test`
+To build the tests run `make tests`

-To build the examples run `make examples`
+To build the examples run `make demos`

 Questions & Contributions